fsharp/fsharp.org/guides/math-and-statistics/index.md

    more nVidia GPU's.
 Advanced GPU features such as textures and shared memory are supported.
 Available from [Quantalea](http://www.quantalea.net/).

+ * [ILNumerics](http://ilnumerics.net/) - an open- or closed-source library offering high- performance numerical algorithms as well as charting and plotting capabilities.

+   The library is based on efficient, general-purpose array classes implementing vectors, matrices, and n-dimensional arrays.
+Provided algorithms include standard linear algebra transforms, a high-performance Fast Fourier Transform (FFT) library, and a collection of sorting and machine learning algorithms.
+Plotting is based on OpenGL and supports both 2D and 3D plots.
+ILNumerics supports .NET 4.0 as well as Mono (recommend 2.10 or above).

+   License: GPLv3 or commercial (paid) license.

  * [Extreme Optimization Numerical Libraries for .NET](http://www.extremeoptimization.com/) -
    a set of three libraries focused on vector and matrix processing, linear algebra methods, and statistics functions.